chariotsolutions/aws-examples/cloudtrail_to_elasticsearch/README.md

 ```

-## Deploying on Lambda
+## Deploying

-Deployment requires multiple steps:
+Deployment is a multi-step process:

 1. Create the Elasticsearch cluster and a dummy Lambda using the [CloudFormation template](cloudformation.yml).
    This template requires the following parameters:

     * `LambdaName`:
       The name of the Lambda function.
-This is also used for the function's execution role.
+This is also used to name the function's execution role.
     * `CloudTrailBucket`:
       The name of the S3 bucket where CloudTrail is saving event logs.
     * `CloudTrailKey`: